nicholaslasko123/flask-on-docker-4/README.md

 ```
 http://localhost:5009/media/Happy_Birthday_GIF.gif
 ```
-You can set up port forwarding to map port 5009 to another port, allowing you to connect through your browser using the reassigned port.
+You can set up port forwarding to map port 5009 to another port.
+This allows you to connect through your browser using the reassigned port.

 https://github.com/user-attachments/assets/bb409464-5bcf-40c1-a273-221d9dfb1c33